 - You will be able to view the updated statuses from your Workday Account if you click on the Screening tab on the candidate’s page.

-- Once the Assessment status gets updated to “HackerRank Invited”, the candidate receives the assessment invitation in their inbox along with the Assessment link.
+- Once the Assessment status gets updated to “HackerRank Invited,” the candidate receives the assessment invitation in their inbox and the Assessment link.

 Once the candidate finishes taking the challenge, this process is triggered.

 - At this stage, HackerRank checks the answers submitted by the candidate, checks for plagiarism, and prepares reports.